Talk and Listen: Fighting America’s Deep-Seated Racism One Conversation at a Time

 As half-Filipino, I’ve had other hate-filled experiences because of my looks, but nothing quite this bold.
 Initially, I kept the experience to myself (introvert, remember?), but I eventually felt it necessary to share with others.
 I wanted my friends to see racism and hatred are not abstract concepts.
 It happens in our own neighborhoods and has been happening for quite some time.

 Fast-forward to Charlottesville.
-I read articles and saw pictures of the white nationalists carrying Tiki-torches spewing hate and ultimately claiming the life of Heater Heyer.
+I read articles and saw pictures of the white nationalists carrying Tiki-torches spewing hate and ultimately claiming the life of Heather Heyer.
 I felt helpless.
 I wanted to do something, but I didn’t know what.
 Then a friend posted on Facebook that “Neo-Nazis” were planning a rally in Laguna.
 With a little research, I saw the group’s stated policies included support for “build[ing] the wall” and ending sanctuary cities.
 While on the surface, the information was labeled as “immigration reform,” I’ve seen how such rhetoric has (and does) rip innocent families and individuals apart, all in the name of “justice.”

 With that in mind, I knew I needed to go.
 I made my sign for the counter-protest.
 One side had a Bible verse – Leviticus 19:34 “The foreigner residing among you must be treated as your native-born.
 Love them as yourself, for you were foreigners in Egypt.”
 The other side, in rainbow colors, simply said, “LOVE”.